GaminRick7/OpenCL-Neural-Network/README.md

 This project demonstrates GPU-accelerated neural network computation through optimized OpenCL kernels.
 The system implements core mathematical operations including matrix multiplication, addition, transpose, and activation functions (ReLU, Sigmoid, Tanh) with comprehensive performance benchmarking.

-## Current Scope

-**What This Project Currently Does:**
-- **Matrix Operations**: GPU-accelerated multiplication, addition, and transpose operations
-- **Activation Functions**: ReLU, Sigmoid, and Tanh with GPU-accelerated derivatives
-- **Neural Network Demo**: A simple 3-layer feedforward network that performs forward pass computation
-- **Performance Benchmarking**: CPU vs GPU performance comparison with detailed timing analysis

-**What This Project Does NOT Do (Yet):**
-- **Training**: No backpropagation or weight updates implemented
-- **Learning**: Cannot learn from data or improve performance over time
-- **Real Inference**: The demo network uses random weights, not trained parameters
-- **Deep Learning**: No convolutional layers, pooling, or complex architectures

-**Current Status**: This is Stage 1 of a planned 3-stage development roadmap.
-The current implementation provides the mathematical foundation and GPU acceleration infrastructure needed for neural network computation, but is not yet a complete neural network training or inference system.

 ## Architecture

 The neural network follows a simple feedforward architecture: Input Layer (3) → Hidden Layer (4) → Output Layer (2).
 Matrix operations use optimized OpenCL kernels with local memory tiling, while activation functions leverage vectorized GPU implementations for maximum performance.